-38. The names of the peer reviewers for each project (and country programme evaluation) are to be defined at the beginning of each year. partners.
-It also allows the lead evaluator to familiarize him/herself with the project and country context.
+38. The names of the peer reviewers for each project (and country programme evaluation) are to be defined at the beginning of each year.

 The preparatory mission is led by the lead OE evaluator with the participation of the consultants team leader.
 The preparatory missions usually involve spending around one week in the concerned country, including sufficient time in the project area itself.
 The proposed programme for the preparatory mission is developed by the evaluation officer and discussed with OE Management ahead of the mission.